 - (a) at least one councillor of the local authority, nominated by the executive leader of the local authority.
-The executive leader of the local authority may, instead of or in addition to making a nomination, be a member of the Board, - (b) the director of adult social services for the local authority, - (c) the director of children's services for the local authority, - (d) the director of public health for the local authority, - (e) a representative of the local Healthwatch organisation for the area of the local authority, - (f) a representative of each relevant clinical commissioning group, - (g) such other persons, or representatives of such other persons, as the local authority thinks appropriate.
+The executive leader of the local authority may, instead of or in addition to making a nomination, be a member of the Board, - (b) the director of adult social services for the local authority, - (c) the director of children's services for the local authority, - (d) the director of public health for the local authority, - (e) a representative of the local Healthwatch organisation for the area of the local authority, - (f) a representative of each relevant integrated care board (as established by the Health and Care Act 2022). - (g) such other persons, or representatives of such other persons, as the local authority thinks appropriate.
 At any time after a Health and Wellbeing Board is established, a local authority must, before appointing another person to be a member of the Board under subsection (g), consult the Health and Wellbeing Board, - (h) such additional persons as the Health and Wellbeing Board think appropriate.